AdamSobieski/Argumentation/README.md

 ### Templating Systems

 [Semantic Kernel](https://github.com/microsoft/semantic-kernel) is interoperable with a number of templating systems, e.g., [Handlebars](https://handlebarsjs.com/), [Liquid](https://liquidjs.com/), and [Jinja](https://jinja.palletsprojects.com/en/stable/).
 These systems could be explored instead of, in addition to, or in combination with those markup-based templating approaches indicated above.
-Handlebars templates have a content type of `text/x-handlebars-template` and Jinja templates `text/jinja`.
+Handlebars templates have a content type of `text/x-handlebars-template`, Liquid templates `application/liquid`, and Jinja templates `text/jinja`.

 ### Extensibility and Components